forcedotcom/sfdx-code-analyzer-vscode/README.md

-# Salesforce Code Analyzer Extension for Visual Studio Code (Beta)
+# Salesforce Code Analyzer Extension for Visual Studio Code
 Scan your code against multiple rule engines to produce lists of violations and improve your code.

-The Salesforce Code Analyzer Extension (beta) enables Visual Studio (VS) Code to use Salesforce Code Analyzer to interact with your code.
+The Salesforce Code Analyzer Extension enables Visual Studio (VS) Code to use Salesforce Code Analyzer to interact with your code.

 # Documentation
 For documentation, visit the [Salesforce Code Analyzer VS Code Extension](https://forcedotcom.github.io/sfdx-scanner/en/v3.x/code-analyzer-vs-code-extension/) documentation.